A time of cobbled together teams

 In a summer when we welcome Steve Smith to Sussex, it is interesting to recall another great Australian cricketer who played for the county, albeit rather briefly.

-Miller apparently enjoyed his cricket in Sussex and allegedly told Sir Gordon Home, a committee member and noted cricket journalist, that he would want to qualify for Sussex “but naturally I must first go out to smash the Japs”.
-Miller would make his Test debut for Australia in 1945 and go to on to play 55 times for his country, thrilling post-war crowds with his exciting style.
-Miller was a decorated war hero and would later attribute his flamboyance and carefree approach to the fact that “ Pressure is a Messerschmitt up your arse, playing cricket is not “
+Miller apparently enjoyed his cricket in Sussex and allegedly told Sir Home Gordon, a committee member and noted cricket journalist, that he would want to qualify for Sussex “but naturally I must first go out to smash the Japs”.
+Miller would make his Test debut for Australia in 1946 and go to on to play 55 times for his country, thrilling post-war crowds with his exciting style.
+Miller was a decorated war hero and would later attribute his flamboyance and carefree approach to the fact that real pressure was facing Messerschmitts not playing cricket.

 He was never of course to play for Sussex again, although he would return twice as a member of the Australian team of which he was key member for more than a decade.